feipercent/Forecasting-Price-of-Gold-and-Silver/README.md

 ### OBJECTIVE:

-The goal is to predict the prices of gold and silver in next four days, November 13~16, 2019.
+The goal is to predict the prices of gold and silver in next four days, November 13~16, 2019, and use at least two model to predict the performance of models.
 The above website can be used to check newly updated prices comparing with my predicitons.

 ### PREPROCESSING: